nvidia-holoscan/holoscan-sdk/docs/gxf/gxf_by_example.md

 # GXF by Example

 :::{warning}
-This section is legacy (0.2) as we recommend developing extensions and applications using the C++ or Python APIs.
+This section is legacy (0.2), as we recommend developing extensions and applications using the C++ or Python APIs.
 Refer to the developer guide for up-to-date recommendations.
 :::

-## Innerworkings of a GXF Entity
+## Inner Workings of a GXF Entity

 Let us look at an example of a GXF entity to try to understand its general anatomy.
 As an example let's start with the entity definition for an image format converter entity named `format_converter_entity` as shown below.